StefanJohnsen/WavefrontMTL/README.md

 ## Method 1

-Classic way to check values.
-Load the file, iterate over all the materials, and retrieve the desired values.
-Utilize the hasValue() function to check if the value has been read, which returns true if the value exists.
+A classic approach to check values is to load the file, iterate over all the materials, and retrieve the desired values.
+The "isParsed()" function can be used to check if the value has been read, and it returns true if the value is parsed.

 ```cpp
 #include "WavefrontMTL.h"